boxiXia/EvolutionaryComputationReview/README.md

 + $p_m$ is the probability of mutating any bit.
 + schemata with higher order have a higher probability of being disrupted by mutation

-### Probability of a schema H with defineing length d(H) surviving single point crossover
+### Probability of a schema H with defining length d(H) surviving single point crossover

 $$S_c(H)>=1-p_c(d(H)/(l-1))$$